drcpattison/Golf-Companion-App-iOS/README.md

 <a href="https://apps.apple.com/app/golf-companion/id6444909812">Golf Companion App by DP Golf available on the Apple App Store</a>

-The DP Golf Stimpmeter is on sale and can be bought from Amazon or eBay here:
+The DP Golf Stimpmeter is on sale and can be ordered from the following sales channels:

+<a href="https://www.dp-golf.co.uk">Official DP Golf Store with international shipping</a>

 <a href="https://www.ebay.co.uk/itm/325659106822">DP Golf Stimpmeter eBay Link with international shipping</a>